alyssa-jorgensen/williamsaroyannetwork/about.markdown

 <p>The network was created via Cytoscape.
 The data visualizations were created in RAWgraphs</p>

 <p>This site contains some sample letters.
-However, because the archive is not digitally archived, I currently do not have the capabilities to go to Stanford, and Saroyan's letters are rarely publisehd in collections, there is a very limited amount of sample texts.</p>
+However, because the archive is not digitally archived, I currently do not have the capabilities to go to Stanford, and Saroyan's letters are rarely publisehd in collections, there is a very limited amount of sample texts.
+The most complete data set regards Saroyan's correspondances with Tennessee Williams.</p>

 <h2>Future Directions</h2>
 <p>The goal is to eventually host an interactive Network with attached letters and Wikipedia links</p>